skoczen/django-ajax-uploader/README.md

 Updates
 =======
-Version 1.2 (Not yet released) is planned.
-It will contain:
+Version 0.2 is released, and contains:

 * Optional `fileLimit` param for the uploader, to limit the number of allowed files.
 (Thanks to qnub)
 * fhahn's `default_storage` backend.

-Version 1.1.1 is released, and contains:
+Version 0.1.1 is released, and contains:

 * Support for a CouchDB backend
 * A backwards-incompatible change to the location of the ajaxuploader static files.
 I try to avoid backwards incompatibilities, but since /js and /css are the proper conventions and the lib is relatively young, it seemed better to get things right now, instead of waiting.
 The static files are now at: